Understanding the Difference Between Liquid Cultured Mushroom Syringes vs. Spore Syringes

 When you hear someone refer to a “spore syringe”, in all likelihood they’re referring to what we’ll call here a “regular” mushroom spore syringe.

-Like liquid cultures, these syringes contain spores, but rather than a culture medium, the spores are suspended in a non-nutrient aqueous solution, most often simply distilled water.
+Regular spore syringes contain spores, but rather than a culture medium, the spores are suspended in a non-nutrient aqueous solution, most often simply distilled water.
 This allows for the spores to be effectively preserved, as they won’t be able to grow into mycelium without any nutrition.

 Preserving spores in this way is very useful for mycologists who don’t need to cultivate the spores immediately, if ever.
 It also makes spore microscopy feasible, since the only thing present in the distilled water solution are spores.
 They would be difficult to isolate and study if nutrients were also present.